 Best Treadmill for Heavy Runners

-Sole F85 also promises a quiet motor so that you can work out in peace without any whirring noises wreaking havoc on your eardrums.
-However, you might need a larger space for this machine; thus, it's not ideal for tight spaces.
-But if you can find a dedicated space for it, this machine will act as your trainer, helping you achieve wonders.
+Sole's F85 also promises a quiet motor so that you can work out in peace without any whirring noises wreaking havoc on your eardrums.
+However, considering its footprint, you'll need a larger space for this machine—it's not ideal for tight spaces.
+If you can find a dedicated space for it, this machine will act as your trainer, helping you achieve wonders.

 Pros